3L0C/wk/README.md

 run `man 1 wk` for more info on each option.
 ```

-Above are some example uses of `wk`.
-A full list of
-options can be had with the `--help` flag, not to mention
-the `wks` file syntax that will be covered below.

 ## Configuration

 `wk` can be configured at the command line as show in the